invoiceninja/invoiceninja.github.io/source/en/banking.md

 We have integrated with [GoCardless](https://gocardless.com), a payments integration platform.

-The GoCardless integration allows you to link a credit card account from many global banks to import transactions for reconciliation.
+The GoCardless integration allows you to link a credit card account from primarily with most of the major EU banks to import transactions for reconciliation.

 ## Connecting your accounts